cylab-africa/mira_project/README.md

 ### Services
 The following services are included in the Upanzi Pod:

-- **speedtest_test**: Measures network speed using Ookla Speedtest and iPerf3.
+- **Speedtest Service**: Measures network speed using Ookla Speedtest and iPerf3.
-- **packets routes for Africa Sites**: Performs traceroutes to 45 African websites.
+- **Africa Routes Service**: Performs traceroutes to 45 African websites.
-- **packets routes for between the devices (MESH)**: Traces routes between devices in the pod.
+- **Mesh Routes Service**: Traces routes between devices in the pod.
-- **web performance measurements**: Analyzes the performance of specified websites.
+- **Web Performance Service**: Analyzes the performance of specified websites.
-- **net usage monitoring**: Tracks the network usage of all containers on the device.
+- **Network Usage Monitoring**: Tracks the network usage of all containers on the device.
 (Now included within each service)

 ---